🚀 View Source

 Getting Started

-Alternator works by reading the files in your <source> directory, filling in the layouts, includes, and variables, then saving the rendered files to your <target> directory for publishing.
+Alternator reads the files in your <source> directory, fills in the layouts, includes, and variables, then saves the rendered files to your <target> directory for publishing.

 /website $ alternator path/to/source path/to/target